 What can a grocery brand do to stand out in the crowded weight management and supplements market with only a small budget?
-By making sure that their brand maximises every opportunity by being distinctive, memorable and tells a relevant brand story.
+By making sure that their brand maximises every opportunity by creating distinctive brand assets, is memorable and tells a relevant brand story.

 Our client’s brand was in shambles.
 Every new marketing and sales manager had left their mark on the brand that resulted in mash-up different looking products even for the same product line.
 With a large product range, that targeted different demographic segments – each with their own packaging design – the result were customers not understanding where different products fitted in with each other or feeling confident about which product that actually used.
 Feedback indicated that both consumers and sales staff were disengaging with the brand, and sales were declining.